New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Explore our plans.

 Aflac’s cancer insurance is a kind of supplemental plan that helps cover a wide variety of expenses that your primary insurance plan may not completely cover.
-Our plan works with your existing health insurance to help pay for hospitalizations, surgeries, mental health services, radiation and chemotherapy treatments.
+Our plan works with your existing health insurance to help with costs associated with cancer treatments.

 How Much Does Cancer Treatment Without Insurance Cost?